 Pupil Premium Statement: Principles

-- teaching and learning opportunities will be targeted to meet the needs of all pupils to provide equity amongst pupils
+- teaching and learning opportunities will be targeted to meet the needs of all pupils to provide equity amongst pupils;

-- the grant is used to best support vulnerable groups of children so that they achieve or exceed their potential
+- the grant is used to best support vulnerable groups of children so that they achieve or exceed their potential;

-- children's emotional, social and academic needs will be catered for in order for children to achieve their potential
+- children's emotional, social and academic needs will be catered for in order for children to achieve their potential.

-In distributing the grant we also recognise that:
+In distributing the grant, we also recognise that:

-- not all children who are in receipt of Free School Meals are socially disadvantaged
+- not all children who are in receipt of free school meals are socially disadvantaged;

-- not all children who are socially disadvantaged are registered for school meals
+- not all children who are socially disadvantaged are registered for school meals.

-As a result we reserve the right to allocate Pupil Premium to support any pupil or groups of pupil we feel are vulnerable in order to raise their levels of attainment so that their life chances improve.
+As a result we reserve the right to allocate Pupil Premium to support any pupil or groups of pupils we feel are vulnerable in order to raise their levels of attainment so that their life chances improve.